FSO: A Primer

 Complete range of FSO Products

 Point-to-point FSO systems are available in various bandwidths, are protocol-, topology-, and architecture-transparent, and can be used in numerous applications, according to customer needs.
-The most common applications are campus and last-mile connectivity, backhaul for PCS and Wi-Fi networks, route-diversity for mission critical links and temporary deployments.
+The most common applications are campus and last-mile connectivity, backhaul for PCS and WiFi networks, route-diversity for mission critical links and temporary deployments.
 Specialist applications include video and broadcast networks, connectivity for remote PBX shelves and distributed cellular antenna systems.

-In each case, the FSO link replaces a fiber connection with a free space optics link.
+In each case, the FSO link replaces a fibre connection with a free space optics link.
 All CableFree products operate at Layer 1 so there are no issues connecting to any piece of internetworking equipment, be it a switch, a router, a multiplexer or other hardware.
-Currently available CableFree™ products operate from 1Mb/s upto 1.5Gb/s and provide connectivity options for all speeds in between, including E1/T1, E3/DS3/STS-1, Fast Ethernet, OC3 TM/SONET, 270-540Mb video, OC12 ATM/SONET and Gigabit Ethernet, as well as custom/proprietary interface speeds.
+Currently available CableFree products operate from 1Mb/s up to 1.5Gb/s and provide connectivity options for all speeds in between, including E1/T1, E3/DS3/STS-1, Fast Ethernet, OC3 TM/SONET, 270-540Mb video, OC12 ATM/SONET and Gigabit Ethernet, as well as custom/proprietary interface speeds.

-Using CableFree products Service Providers, Cellular Operators and Enterprises can provide high speed communications quickly, affordably and with no impact to either their existing customer premises and metro network equipment or their management systems
+Using CableFree products Service Providers, Cellular Operators and Enterprises can provide high speed communications quickly, affordably and with no impact to either their existing customer premises and metro network equipment or their management systems.

 For Further Information